ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Ladies Suoi i.u Rmh Xkw srarKns.
+It
-stake in female education to
+it a great mistake in female education to
 ke« ρ a joung lady&#x27;s time ami attention de·
 voted to the fashionable literature of the
 daj .
 If )ou would qualify her for conver­